-Special Education $K-12^{th}$ Grade Programs
+Special Education $K - 12^{th}$ Grade Programming

-Helena Public School District #1 offers a continuum of special education services in each of our elementary, middle and high schools for children who have been identified with a disability and are eligible for special education and related service under the Individuals with Disabilities Education Act (IDEA).
+Helena Public School District #1 offers a continuum of special education services in each of our elementary, middle and high schools for children who have been identified with a disability and are eligible for special education and related service under IDEA).
 If you are concerned with your child's progress in school, please contact the appropriate school staff and share your concerns.